gmihov001/css-tutorial-exercises-course/exercises/12-Relative-Length-EM-REM/README.md

 # `12` Relative Length em, rem

 By now, we are used to working with pixels as measurement unit, for example, saying that a box has `100px` of width.

+You also saw the `vh` and `vw` units in a previous exercise, which are *relative* to the ***viewport*** (corresponding to the size of your browser windows).

+Relative units of measure are more superior than fixed units like pixels, because they help the website be more *responsive*, i.e. to adjust to the size of the screen.

-There are other types of units that are not fixed, but relative.
-We use them when we want the element size to be related to another element or measurement unit.
+There are other types of units that are ***relative*** - `em` and `rem`.

+We use them when we want the size of an element to be related to another element or measurement unit.

 ## Example using em: